AmaanNaseh/contacts-management-project/README.md

 # CONTACT MANAGEMENT PROJECT (BACKEND WEB DEVELOPMENT)

 This project is based on Backend Web Development (Express.js, Node.js and MongoDB).
 I have used JWT authentication to build login signup functionalities for authorization.
 Users can register, log in and receive JWT auth token which they can use to access their contacts/phone numbers of known people (CRUD operations).
-I would like to thank Dipesh Malvia sir for inspiring me to build this project.This project is based on Backend Web Development (Express.js, Node.js and MongoDB).
-I have used JWT authentication to build login signup functionalities for authorization.
-Users can register, log in and receive JWT auth token which they can use to access their contacts/phone numbers of known people (CRUD operations).
-I would like to thank Dipesh Malvia sir for inspiring me to build this project.

 ## Tech Stack